Mike Yastrzemski Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The eight strikeouts per nine innings put together by the Dodgers pitching staff ranks 24th in the league.
+- The eight strikeouts per nine innings compiled by the Dodgers pitching staff ranks 24th in MLB.

-- The Dodgers have a 4.55 team ERA that ranks 15th among all MLB pitching staffs.
+- The Dodgers have the 16th-ranked team ERA among all MLB pitching staffs (4.55).

-- The Dodgers give up the third-fewest home runs in baseball (six total, 0.6 per game).
+- Dodgers pitchers combine to allow the third-fewest home runs in baseball (six total, 0.6 per game).

-- The Dodgers will look to Urias (2-0) in his third start this season.
+- May (1-0) takes the mound for the Dodgers to make his third start this season.

-- The left-hander last pitched on Wednesday against the Colorado Rockies, when he went six scoreless innings while giving up five hits.
+- His last appearance came on Friday against the Arizona Diamondbacks, when the right-hander tossed six innings, surrendering one earned run while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.